 (Acrobat and the Acrobat logo are trademarks of Adobe Systems Incorporated)

-About This E-Mail You received this newsletter because you registered your name and email address requesting HSCounselorWeek, or because you are a member of a cooperating organization.
+You received this newsletter because you registered your name and email address requesting HSCounselorWeek, or because you are a member of a cooperating organization.

 change delivery options or your e-mail address, see